 NOTE: Check our web site regularly to see any changes to the scheduled times and locations for our mobile adoptions

-Dog adoption fees are $200 and up.
-Cat adoption fees are $55 for one and $90 for two.
-Please inquire for each animal.
+Dog adoption fees are $300 and up.
+Cat adoption fees are $85.
+Please inquire about each animal.
 WE TAKE CASH AND CREDIT CARDS VIA PAYPAL.

 ADOPTION POLICY SPECIFICS